VforValens/MarkedRoomLoot/README.md

 # Welcome to Make Marked Room Loot Good Again

 This project is designed to make marked room loot good again.

 Currently in a work-in-progress status.

 Please expect bugs as well as possibly overpowered loot as I adjust the mod to a balanced state.

+Any bugs, or suggestions you have should be reported via the [issues tracker](https://github.com/VforValens/MarkedRoomLoot/issues).
+Thanks!

 ## **Table of Contents**
 - [SPT Hub](#spt-hub)